世界史と世界地理の、かわいいイラスト付きブログ

 At this time, Japan was still far from being unified, and the so-called “Five Kings of Wa” sent messengers to China one after another.

 In India, the Gupta dynasty reached its peak under Chandragupta II.
-During his time, a new type of Buddhist art blossomed and adorned religious sites across India, including the Ajanta temple.
-It was also around this time that Hinduism expanded significantly, and through trade, Buddhism and Hinduism were also introduced to Southeast Asia, where emerging countries were being formed.
+During his reign, a new style of Buddhist art flourished, adorning religious sites across India such as the Ajanta Caves.
+It was also around this time that Hinduism expanded greatly, and both Hinduism and Buddhism were transmitted to Southeast Asia, where new states were emerging.

-However, in the latter half of the 5th century after Chandragupta’s death, the nomadic Hephthalites invaded India.
-They cut off trade routes and the Gupta dynasty began to decline.
-The Hephthalites have had a great influence on later history, controlling the kings of the Sasanian Persian Empire in West Asia, but there are few data that tell about the time, and the actual situation is shrouded in many mysteries.
+However, in the latter half of the fifth century after Chandragupta’s death, the nomadic Hephthalites (White Huns) invaded India, cutting off trade routes and ushering in the Gupta dynasty’s decline.
+The Hephthalites even influenced the succession to the throne of the Sasanian Persian Empire in West Asia, leaving a major mark on subsequent history, but few sources from the time survive and their true nature remains shrouded in mystery.

 Europe